-Also, if mom is breastfeeding, we might be feeding at 11pm and then again at 2 and then at 5 and then at 7 so there’s not a lot of sleep, maybe 4 hours, maybe 5-6 hours but usually not enough sleep.
+Also, if mom is breastfeeding, we might be feeding at 11pm and then again at 2 and then at 5 and then at 7 so there’s not a lot of sleep, maybe 4 hours, maybe 5-6 hours but usually not enough sleep, during this time I have been so grateful for my king mattress, it meant there was enough room for the three throughout the night.
 During the day, it’s really helpful to rest – especially in the mornings so I recommend to extend the night.
 Usually if there’s a 7am feeding maybe the mother thinks she needs to get up at 8:00 because the day has started but no that’s usually a time when the baby can also sleep quite well for 2 or 3 more hours and so the mother stays in bed and sleeps until 10 or 11, that can really help tremendously.
 That way she’ll feel more rested and the day is more successful.

 Question 2: Do short 20-30 minute naps during the day actually help?

 RC: Do short, like 20 or 30 minute naps during the day actually help catch up on sleep?